Local Government Planning Fund (Formerly Known as the Water and Wastewater Planning Fund)

 Pursuant to Rules adopted by the New Mexico Finance Authority Board of Directors and the New Mexico Finance Authority Legislative Oversight Committee, the NMFA must establish minimum criteria for plans funded by the Local Government Planning Fund.
 To date, the NMFA Board of Directors has adopted the following Guidance Documents:

-1. All preliminary engineering reports for water, wastewater and solid waste must comply with the Guidance Documents established by the United States Department of Agriculture through Bulletins 1780-2 (Water), 1780-3 (Wastewater) and 1780-4 (Solid Waste) as determined by the New Mexico Environment Department’s Construction Programs Bureau (“NMED-CPB”).
-In addition, each project must have the scope of procurement approved by the NMED-CPB on behalf of the NMFA.
+1. All Preliminary Engineering Reports for water, wastewater and solid waste must comply with the Guidance Document established by the United States Department of Agriculture through Bulletins 1780-2 (Water and Waste Disposal) as determined by the New Mexico Environment Department’s Construction Programs Bureau (“NMED-CPB”).
+In addition, each project must have the scope of procurement approved by the NMED-CPB on behalf of NMFA.